tobinjt/johntobin.ie/content/blog/How_I_manage_my_dotfiles.md

 written instructions for myself in [my .vimrc](https://github.com/tobinjt/dotfiles/blob/master/.vimrc#L24).
-I use [vim-plug](https://github.com/junegunn/vim-plug) to manage Vim's `runtimepath`, but I add the repositories manually because vim-plug doesn't support submodules.
+I use [vim-plug](https://github.com/junegunn/vim-plug) to manage Vim's `runtimepath`, but I add the repositories manually because `vim-plug` doesn't support submodules.

 When I push a change to Github I later need to sync that change to every machine (normally the next time I use the machine, or when I notice that something is missing).
 This is simple but tedious, so I wrapped up the per-machine work in [update-dotfiles-and-bin](https://github.com/tobinjt/bin/blob/master/update-dotfiles-and-bin).
-That program checks for unexpected diffs, unexpected files, updates every `bin` and `dotfiles` repository, pushes any local changes, and deletes any unexpected files.
+That program checks for unexpected diffs, unexpected files, updates every `bin` and `dotfiles` repository, updates submodules if a newer version has been committed to my repository, pushes any local changes, and deletes any unexpected files.

 I update all my home machines and users easily using